-2. How does the project enhance the core academic and/or research mission of the institution?
+2. How does the project enhance the core academic, development of critical skill degrees, and/or research mission of the institution?

-The renovation project will perfectly align with the college's mission and is in support of our core values of providing comprehensive education offerings, instructional excellence, accessibility, valuing human diversity, and accountability to students and stakeholders.
+The renovation project aligns perfectly with the College's mission and is in support of our core values of providing relevant educational offerings, instructional excellence, accessibility, diversity and inclusion, and accountability to students and stakeholders.